DiegoLibonati/Spelling-Checker-Program/README.md

 While it is well-structured and could technically be used in production, it is **not intended for commercialization**.
 The main goal is to explore and demonstrate best practices, patterns, and technologies in software development.

-### Pre-Commit for Development

-1. Once you're inside the virtual environment, let's install the hooks specified in the pre-commit.
-Execute: `pre-commit install`
-2. Now every time you try to commit, the pre-commit lint will run.
-If you want to do it manually, you can run the command: `pre-commit run --all-files`

 ## Getting Started

 1. Clone the repository